perfanalytics/pose2sim/README.md

 <img src="Content/synchro.jpg" width="760">

+> [!TIP]
-*N.B.:* Works best when:
+> Works best when:
-- the participant does not move towards or away from the cameras
+> - the participant does not move towards or away from the cameras
-- they perform a clear vertical movement
+> - they perform a clear vertical movement
-- the capture lasts at least 5 seconds, so that there is enough data to synchronize on
+> - the capture lasts at least 5 seconds, so that there is enough data to synchronize on
-- the capture lasts a few minutes maximum, so that cameras are less likely to [drift with time](https://github.com/mprib/caliscope/discussions/496)
+> - the capture lasts a few minutes maximum, so that cameras are less likely to [drift with time](https://github.com/mprib/caliscope/discussions/496)

+> [!TIP]
+> GoPro cameras can also be synchronized [with a timecode](https://community.gopro.com/s/article/HERO12-Black-Timecode-Sync?language=en_US) or [by GPS](https://gopro.github.io/labs/control/gpssync/) (outdoors).

+> [!NOTE]
-*N.B.:* Alternatively, synchronize cameras using a flashlight, a clap, or a clear event.
-GoPro cameras can also be synchronized with a timecode, by GPS (outdoors), or with their app (slightly less reliable).
+> Alternatively, synchronize cameras using a flashlight, a clap, or a clear visual or audio event.
+The speed of sound being lesser than the speed of light, visual events should be preferred.

 </br>